-Gary is Professor Emeritus at Michigan State University.
-Gary is also a Research Fellow at the IZA Institute of Labour Economics, Research Associate at the National Bureau of Economic Research, a Fellow of the Society of Labour Economists, co-leader of the social mobility research group at the Stanford Center on Poverty and Inequality.
+Gary is Professor Emeritus at the University of Michigan.
+Gary is also a Research Fellow at the IZA Institute of Labour Economics, Research Associate at the National Bureau of Economic Research, and a Fellow of the Society of Labour Economists.
 His research involves the intergenerational transmission of socioeconomic status, earnings dynamics over the life cycle, and the behaviour of labour markets over recessions and expansions.

 - Wage Adjustment in the Great Recession and Other Downturns: Evidence from the United States and Great Britain